demisto/content/CONTRIBUTING.md

 1. Change integration version to `-1`
 2. Make it has a description
 3. If the integrations uses some Docker image, make sure it's publicly available on docker hub
-4. Should be added under folder Integrations, with name convention to start with suffix `integration-`
+4. It should be added under the Integrations folder, using the naming convention starting with prefix `integration-`

 ------------